cogdog/truwriter/README.md

 *This applies if you are running WordPress on your own web hosting platform where you have the ability to install themes and plugins.
 If you are on a shared/multisite WordPress server, please contact your friendly technical admins and request that they update TRU Writer.*

-Custom (a.k.a unique!) theme like TRU Writer are installed by uploading a `.zip` file and they can now be updated the same way you installed it.
+Custom (a.k.a unique!)
+WordPress themes like TRU Writer are installed by uploading a `.zip` file.
+They can now be updated the same way you installed it.
 It's that easy!

 Just [download the newest version of TRU Writer as a .zip ](https://github.com/cogdog/truwriter/archive/refs/heads/master.zip).
 Now in your WordPress Dashboard, go to **Themes**, then **Add Theme** and finally **Upload Theme**.
 You will be asked to confirm updating the theme with the newer version.